Eliminate industrial odors from public utilities.

 Local municipalities and governments face significant odor control challenges from wastewater and solid waste management.
 The smells produced from collecting, transporting, storing, and processing waste can creep into nearby residential and commercial areas – causing unwanted attention to operations usually kept in the background.

-Ecosorb® products are uniquely positioned to offer solutions to governments and municipalities, because of its effectiveness removing a broad spectrum of odors.
+Ecosorb® products are uniquely positioned to offer municipal odor control solutions, because of its effectiveness removing a broad spectrum of odors.
 From beginning to end, product to equipment, Ecosorb can tailor a complete odor control system for waste management in any community.

 Benefits of Ecosorb